 Operators can turn the vibrations on or off, meaning a vibratory roller can also be used as a static roller, and can also control the amplitude and frequency to suit the project.

-The drums’ vibration adds a dynamic load to the static roller weight, that in turn creates a greater total compactive effort.
-Drum vibration also reduces friction and aggregate interlock during the compaction process, allowing aggregate particles to naturally move into final positions.
+The drums’ vibration adds a dynamic load to the static roller weight, which in turn creates a greater total compactive effort.
+Drum vibration also reduces friction and aggregate interlock during the compaction process, allowing aggregate particles to move naturally into final positions.
 This creates greater friction and interlock that would not be achieved without vibration, which in turn equates to a great finish.

-In most cases a vibrating roller is a great option – especially considering you can switch off the vibrating function if it’s not needed.
-You’ll need a static roller in certain circumstances where vibrations could disturb the surrounding environment – for example, near bridges or in tight residential areas.
+In most cases, a vibrating roller is a great option – especially considering you can switch off the vibrating function if it’s not needed.
+On the other hand, in tight, residential areas or environments near bridges, static rollers are better suited.

 Whatever you’re building – from a city tower block to a backyard shed – we hope these tips and concepts will help you create the right foundation.